 2022 Connecticut Real Estate Continuing Education Requirements

-Here are Connecticut’s real estate continuing education requirements for 2022.
+Below are Connecticut’s real estate continuing education requirements for the 2020-2022 renewal cycle.

 The Connecticut Department of Consumer Protection (CT DCP) requires that all licensees complete 12 hours of continuing education courses every even year to keep their licenses active.

-Breakdown of the CT 12-hour continuing education requirements for 2022
+Breakdown of the 2022 12-hour continuing education requirements

 If you are unsure of the courses you need to take or you don’t know where to find accredited courses, you can visit our fully-approved online real estate school, keepmecertified.com.